-Your Legal Advisor should confirm exact boundaries and liabilities for any shared/common areas serving the subject property.
+Your legal adviser should confirm the exact boundaries and liabilities for shared/common areas.

 Where items of maintenance or repair have been identified, the purchaser should satisfy themselves as to the costs and implications of these issues prior to making an offer to purchase.